jval1972/Mars3D/readme.txt

 "ACTIVE SOUND" alias for "ACTION SOUND" DEHACKED field.
 Fog sectors will use lightlevel > 256.
 Lightlevel 256 is full bright. (https://www.doomworld.com/forum/topic/118126-doom-sector-light-levels/)
 "RADIUS" alias for "WIDTH" DEHACKED field.
+Fix some problems with player movement clipping when landing on other actors.

 Version 1.0.10.747 (20220115)
 -----------------